inkle/ink/README.md

     *   ... but I said nothing[] and <>
     - we passed the day in silence.
     - -> END

+We'd recommend downloading [Inky, our ink editor](https://github.com/inkle/inky), and the follow [the tutorial](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md), if you want to give ink a try.

 Broadly, the engine is made up of two components: